Time-varying Cost of Distancing: Distancing Fatigue and Lockdowns: Introduction

 The building blocks of the SIR model were set by the seminal work of \citet{Ross_Hudson_1917} and \citet{Kermack_McKendrick_27}.
 The incorporation of preventive behavior in such models, however, is a more recent endeavor. \citet{Reluga_10}, \citet{Fenichel_et_al_11}, \citet{Chen_12}, and \citet{Fenichel_13} introduced social distancing into SIR models and provided numerical analyses of equilibrium trajectories.

-Models of distancing with myopic agents, are analyzed by \citet{Dasaratha_20}, \citet{Avery_2021}, \citet{engle2021behavioral}, \cite{McAdams_20_Nash}, and \citet*{Carnehl_Fukuda_Kos_21}.\footnote{\citet{Rachel_20_Analytical} and \citet{Toxvaerd_20} analyze the model with non-myopic agents and offer two sets of results that contradict each other; both arguments that the behavior under analysis is equilibrium behavior are incomplete.} The last two papers establish the single-peakedness of equilibrium prevalence. \citet{Dasaratha_20} analyzes a model where the individuals are uncertain whether they are infected. \citet{Avery_2021} studies the interplay between distancing behavior and the willingness to get vaccinated.
-In relation to distancing fatigue, \citet{Avery_2021} models fatigue as an increase in a cost of distancing after a certain amount of time, independently of the previous amount of distancing.
+Models of distancing with myopic agents, are analyzed by \citet{Dasaratha_20}, \citet{Avery_2021}, \citet{engle2021behavioral}, \citet*{McAdams_Song_Zou_23}, and \citet*{Carnehl_Fukuda_Kos_23}.\footnote{\citet{Rachel_20_Analytical} and \citet{Toxvaerd_20} analyze the model with non-myopic agents and offer two sets of results that contradict each other.
+Both arguments that the behavior under analysis is equilibrium behavior are incomplete.} The last two papers establish the single-peakedness of equilibrium prevalence. \citet{Dasaratha_20} analyzes a model where the individuals are uncertain whether they are infected. \citet{Avery_2021} studies the interplay between distancing behavior and the willingness to get vaccinated.
+In relation to distancing fatigue, \citet{Avery_2021} models fatigue as an increase in the cost of distancing after a certain amount of time, independently of the previous amount of distancing.
 His analysis revolves around the effects of fatigue on the adoption of vaccines.
-In \cite{McAdams_20_Nash}, each individual's distancing cost varies over time because it depends on other non-infected individuals' distancing.
+In \citet*{McAdams_Song_Zou_23}, each individual's distancing cost varies over time because it depends on other non-infected individuals' distancing. \citet{engle2021behavioral} propose a behavioral SIR model with myopic agents but with a different meeting rate.

-\citet{Gualtieri_Hecht_21} and \citet*{MacDonald_Browne_Gulbudak_21} study distancing fatigue (or epidemic fatigue) in a non-behavioral SIR model.
-They divide the susceptible population into two compartments, where susceptible individuals in one, the \textquotedblleft fatigue'' compartment, compartment have a higher transmission rate than those in the other, the \textquotedblleft quarantine'', compartment.
-Due to distancing fatigue, a susceptible individual in the quarantine compartment moves to the fatigue compartment at a constant rate of time \citep*{MacDonald_Browne_Gulbudak_21} or discretely after some predetermined time \citep{Gualtieri_Hecht_21}.
+Papers such as \citet{Brett_Rohani_20}, \citet{Gualtieri_Hecht_21}, \citet*{MacDonald_Browne_Gulbudak_21}, and \citet{Meacci_Primicerio_21} have proposed non-behavioral SIR models to study the effect of epidemic fatigue on the dynamics of an epidemic.
+Roughly, such non-behavioral SIR models introduce a new compartment that corresponds to epidemic fatigue (e.g., a new susceptible compartment with a higher transmission rate due to epidemic fatigue).
+Our contribution is to study distancing fatigue within a behavioral SIR model.